adan-ixxus/testForExplorer/README.md

 testForExplorer
 ===============

-Repo used for the github explorer integration tests
+Repo used for the github explorer integration tests.